Uberspace/lab/source/guide_hasteserver.rst

 ----

-Tested with haste-server and Uberspace 7.5.1.
+Tested with haste-server using file storage and Uberspace 7.5.1.

 .. author_list::